 PACE programs are a very good option for families that are able to provide some level of care.
-Unfortunately, as of April 2015, PACE programs were available in only 35 states and only within certain regions of those states.
+Unfortunately, as of March 2016, PACE programs were not available nationwide.
+Currently there are PACE / LIFE Programs at 137 locations spread through 36 states.
 Another drawback to this program is that seniors must give up their primary care physician to enroll in the program.
 Finally, in some areas it can take many months to apply and have the application processed prior to enrollment.

 Follows is a list of states with PACE / LIFE programs.
 While each of these states has at least one PACE / LIFE program, there may not be programs available statewide.

 |States with PACE / LIFE Programs||States without PACE / LIFE Programs|